 Hood return will be located in a tent outside in the lower quadrangle following the ceremony.
 Please return your hood before leaving the St. Paul campus.

 Please click here to see "Accommodations."
 Follow the directions for each hotel to get the UST rate.

 Live Streaming Video

-Live-streaming video will be available during the ceremony on the commencement website.
-Click on Video in the bottom-right corner.
+Live-streaming video will be available during the ceremony on the main commencement web page, in the upper right-hand corner.
 In additional to live-streaming on the day of commencement, the video will be available online.

 Click here for campus maps.

 Do not leave valuables in the line-up area during the ceremony.